St. James Surgery Center

 The area around your eye will be washed with an antiseptic solution to sterilize the skin and surrounding tissue.
 Sterile drapes will cover your head and the area surrounding the eye.
 Your nose and mouth will not be covered.
 A special face guard will keep the drapes off of them so that you will be able to breathe comfortably.

 Your surgeon will be using an operating microscope through which your eye will be magnified.
 You should remain quiet and as still as possible during the operation.
-Please follow any instructions the surgeon may as of you, such as “look at the light.”
+Please follow any instructions the surgeon may ask of you, such as “look at the light.”
+If you need anything during the procedure, please let us know.
+The CRNA will be by your side.

 When your surgery is completed, all the drapes and monitoring equipment will be removed.
 You will be brought to the post-operative area where your pulse and blood pressure will be monitored.

-Refreshments will be given while you are in post-op if you desire.
+Refreshments will be given while you are in post-op, if you desire.
 Usually, within 10 – 15 minutes, you will be led out of the post-operative area and released into the care of the responsible adult who accompanied you to your surgery and who will drive you home.
-Again, if you are unable to find suitable transportation, please ask our surgical coordinators to schedule our courtesy van service.

 AFTER SURGERY – WHAT CAN YOU EXPECT?